coder/coder/docs/guides/jfrog.md

 ### JFrog-OAuth

-This module is usable by Jfrog self-hosted (on-premises) Artifactory as it requires configuring a custom integration.
+This module is usable by JFrog self-hosted (on-premises) Artifactory as it requires configuring a custom integration.
 This integration benefits from Coder's [external-auth](https://coder.com/docs/v2/latest/admin/external-auth) feature and allows each user to authenticate with Artifactory using an OAuth